 No time spent driving to the office.
 Simply turn on your computer (with a webcam) and plug in headphones or earbuds with a microphone.

 No need to park your car in the office parking lot.
-Just launch Chrome or Firefox web browser and type https://www.Doxy.me/DoctorBraman in the address bar.
+Just launch your web browser, download VSee Messenger, and log in!

 No need to get coffee, tea, or water from our office refreshment station.
 You may enjoy any non-alcoholic beverage you’d like from your own kitchen (coffee, tea, water, etc.) before and during our session.

 No checking in with the front desk to pay, just typing in your name when prompted.
 Payment is handled prior to the session time, simply and easily online via Square or Stripe.